oracle/graal/docs/tools/vscode/graalvm/README.md

     > Note: If your machine is behind a proxy, you must set your environment variables (`http_proxy`, `https_proxy`) appropriately.
 You can use the quick command  **Setup Proxy**.

-Once the installation completes, the **Install Optional GraalVM Components** window will pop up prompting you to install additional language runtimes and utilities (Native Image, Node.js support, LLVM, Python, Ruby, etc.) to the core package.
+Once the installation completes, the **Install Optional GraalVM Components** window will pop up prompting you to install additional language runtimes and utilities (Native Image, JavaScript, Node.js, LLVM, Python, Ruby, etc.) to the core package.
 Once you confirm, you are taken to the selection list.

-Since you already have `.gu/config`, the installation wizard will read it, and components can be installed without any additional interaction.
+Since you already have a download token and accepted the license, components will be installed without any additional interaction.

-Consider the following aspects:

-* `.gu/config` can only be read by the installation wizard and cannot be used to access any user data or modify these.
-* You can transfer `.gu/config` to another computer and VS Code, the wizard will accept/read it.
-* If you use the same email address to download a GraalVM Enterprise artifact (the core or additional components) from another computer, the existing `.gu/config` will become invalid.
-* You will be asked to re-accept the license only if the license text has changed.

 #### Show Current Download Configuration